Focus on the task

 To refer to an item in a menu, use the term "command," not "choice," "menu item," or "option."
 Exception: if you're documenting how to build an interface, you may use "menu item."

-To refer to a menu, use the form "the Label menu."
+To refer to a menu, use the form "the LABEL_NAME menu."

-To tell the reader where to find a command in a menu or submenu, use arrow (>) notation.
+To tell the reader where to find a command in a menu or submenu, use an angle bracket

 Recommended: Select View > Tools > Developer Tools.